-For Master's students, the first two weeks of each registration period is the Limited Enrollment period.
-Certain courses are designated as "limited enrollment" due to high demand or limited capacity.
+For students in the Master's degree programs, the first two weeks of each registration period is the limited enrollment period.
+Courses are designated as limited enrollment due to high demand or limited capacity.
 During this limited enrollment period, students indicate their interest in a limited enrollment course by adding themselves to the waitlist on WesleyWeb.
-At the end of the Limited Enrollment period, the class lists will be sorted by proximity to graduation or, for some classes, by specialization, and students enrolled accordingly.
+At the end of the enrollment period, the class lists will be sorted by the status of the student, i.e., veterans, potential graduates or student pastor and students will be enrolled accordingly.